-Then CSV Export gets installed on the origin site, and the import plugin on the destination site to bring the data in.
+CSV Export should be installed on the origin site, and the import plugin on the destination site to bring the data in.

 Once you have the plugins activated, you’ll take these steps:

-- Ensure the CSV Export format for your customers and orders is set to “CSV Import” (do this on both tabs).
-I’m going to leave moving customers over out of this scenario, but if you need to move new customers as well, do this first.
+- Ensure the CSV Export format for your customers and orders is set to “CSV Import” (do this on both sections).
+I’m going to omit moving customers in this scenario, but if you need to move new customers as well, do it first.
 Just as we will be cognizant not to use order ID here, be aware of using user ID between sites.

-Take the new order CSV file over to the destination site.
-When you look to import this file, be aware of a few options for the import:
+- Take the new order CSV file over to the destination site.
+When you import this file, be aware of a few options for the import:

 - If you don’t have products that match up between sites, either fix it so SKUs do match up, or allow unknown products in the import.